 Tom Gent

 The biggest lesson for Tom and something he has always remembered from his days in the RN and being around Wayno and Jase Steele was the teamship.
-This has stood him in good stead un running his scaffold company since 2008.
+This has stood him in good stead in running his scaffold company which he started in 2008.
 No backward steps – never taking no for an answer and always loyal to the team and support staff.
+Since then, he has gone on to create a group of companies under the banner of V3 Holdings with a combined turnover in excess of 60 million.

-Tom has wanted to give back in some way to the RN for a long time and is so pleased to be given the opportunity to work and support the InTouch charity using his business knowledge and connections to make a real success in supporting those that may need it.
+Tom has wanted to give back in some way to the Uk Armed Forces especially the Royal Navy, for a long time and was so pleased to be given the opportunity to work and support the InTouch charity back in 2021, using his business knowledge and connections to make a real success in supporting those that may need it.

-Some of the best people Tom has had the pleasure of knowing have been RNRL guys so it’s great to see all of these guys again and reminisce about old times and now have the chance to make many new ones.
+Some of the best people Tom has had the pleasure of knowing have been RNRL guys so it’s a real pleasure to see all of these guys again, reminisce about old times and now have the chance to make many new ones.

 Jim (Dutchy) Holland